RESOStandards/reso-certification-help/docs/recipients.md

 </BR>

 # Data Dictionary Report
 The Data Dictionary Report allows you to explore the data elements as submitted by your provider for RESO certification.
-See more information about [Exploring the Data Dictionary Report](https://certification-help.reso.org/#exploring-the-data).
+See more information about [**Exploring the Data Dictionary Report**](https://certification-help.reso.org/#exploring-the-data).

 ![image](https://user-images.githubusercontent.com/88680702/205767370-b996480b-47e4-4c17-9b19-4cadc022e77b.png)